 This disease may also change the results of the following tests:

 The goals of treatment are to relieve symptoms, prevent complications, and delay kidney damage.
-To control nephrotic syndrome, you must treat the disorder that is causing it.
+To control nephrotic syndrome, the disorder that is causing it must be treated.
 You may need treatment for life.

 When to Contact a Medical Professional

 Go to the emergency room or call the local emergency number (such as 911) if you have seizures.

 Treating conditions that can cause nephrotic syndrome may help prevent the syndrome.